drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### SAR Analyses Require Great Attention
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The examples presented in this chapter clearly demonstrate that structure-activity relationship data need to be analyzed in minute detail and carefully differentiated.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/sar-analyses-require-great-attention-159f9c6d'><i class='fa fa-play' aria-hidden='true'></i></button>The examples presented in this chapter clearly demonstrate that structure-activity relationship data need to be analyzed in minute detail and carefully differentiated.
 Then, general rules can be deduced to get a good grasp of the structural determinants governing the biological properties of the molecules.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer